About Our Program

 Key highlights include:

-Only students who have completed or are near completion of baccalaureate degree and a Didactic Program in Dietetics (DPD) are eligible to apply for this internship.
+- Only students who have completed or are near completion of baccalaureate degree and a Didactic Program in Dietetics (DPD) are eligible to apply for this internship

 Are you thinking about applying to our internship?
 SF State Dietetic Internship Program Director Wanda Siu-Chan and current and former interns will share information about the program and be available to answer your questions.
+Registration is required.

 This is an accredited Dietetic Internship (DI) program of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) through the Academy of Nutrition and Dietetics (AND).
 A DI offers the practicum experiences and competencies required prior to taking the Registered Dietitian Nutritionist/Registered Dietitian (RD/RDN) exam which is given by the Commission on Dietetic Registration (CDR).
 To meet the 2024 requirement of a graduate degree, interns must complete both the Dietetic Internship program and a graduate degree before receiving a verification statement to be eligible to sit for the RD/RDN exam.

 In July 1997, San Francisco State University’s Dietetic Internship Program was granted an initial accreditation for a period of ten years by the Commission on Accreditation for Dietetics Education (CADE), now ACEND.
 A 5-year interim report was submitted in February 2002.
 The Self-Study was submitted February 2009 and the re-accreditation site visit was in May 2009.
 The program was granted continued accreditation for 10 years.
 The 5-year interim report was completed in November 2014 and approved for continued accreditation.
 The program submitted a Self-Study in August 2018 for re-accreditation.
 The Re-accreditation Site Visit took place in November 2018 and the program was granted continued accreditation through December 2027.